top of page

 What can cause low Self-Esteem?

-• Comparing yourself to others too much including those on social media.
+• Comparing Yourself to Others.
+Constantly measuring yourself against others, including people on social media.

-• Unstable upbringing.
-Not feeling protected, safe or loved.
+• Unstable Upbringing - Growing up without feeling safe, protected, or loved.

 Why does Self-Esteem matter?